Pennsylvania special House election pits Conor Lamb against Rick Saccone

 Saccone is a retired Air Force officer with vast experience in counter-terrorism efforts, including working on task forces for two Olympic Games, according to his campaign website.

+“I’ve got a resume that my opponent doesn’t have,” Saccone told Fox News.

-Trump tweeted his support of Saccone ahead of his visit to the Pittsburgh area in January.
+Trump has often tweeted his support of Saccone, including ahead of a January visit to the Keystone state.

 “Rick is a great guy.
 We need more Republicans to continue our already successful agenda,” the president said.

-Aside from Trump, Saccone has also gotten support from Vice President Mike Pence and Ivanka Trump, the president’s daughter and adviser.
+Aside from Trump, Saccone has also received support from Vice President Mike Pence and Ivanka, the president’s daughter and adviser.

+But not all Republicans are happy with Saccone, Politico reported just before the election.
+Strategists and national GOP officials described Saccone to the publication as “deeply underwhelming” as a candidate and complained about his fundraising ability.
+Saccone told Fox News the reported friction was “nonsense” peddled by his opponents.

 Saccone is married with two sons.
 He studied in Africa, visited 75 countries, authored multiple books on North Korea and earned a Ph.D. in international affairs.